SHADA has grown and evolved so rapidly since in inception, that we decided to keep the structure loose rather than formalised.

 Pro-active members can benefit from small working party meetings.

 Meetings are free but usually lunch must be brought along or paid for.
-They are open to health and social care professionals, therapists and body workers, who should book a place at each meeting they wish to attend, and cancel if they are then unable to come.
+They are open to health and social care professionals, lawyers, researchers, therapists and sex workers, who should book a place at each meeting they wish to attend, and cancel if they are then unable to come.
 Each attendee is given a badge which they should return at the end of the meeting.

 We ask attendees to tell everyone their name, what they do, what they have planned, what they bring to SHADA and what they wish to take away.